moody/Waffle/README.md

   -- STRETCH).
 Omitted, flexes/stretches instead, whichever applies.
-"AUTO" computes -- it from this node's own children instead: a sum of their own width (plus -- gap/padding) along this node's own main axis (direction is ROW), or a max of -- them (plus padding) along its cross axis; every visible child needs its own number -- or "AUTO", a flexible child errors.
+"AUTO" computes -- it from this node's own children instead: a sum of their own width (plus -- gap/padding) along this node's own main axis (direction is ROW), or a max of -- them (plus padding) along its cross axis; every child that is not "GONE" needs its own number -- or "AUTO", a flexible child errors.
 A percentage string ("50%") sizes it relative -- to the parent's own width instead, erroring without one already resolved (the root, -- or a parent whose own width is itself still being computed from "AUTO").